 A: Stockholders of record - If your shares are registered directly in your name with Intevac's transfer agent, Computershare Trust Company, N.A., you are considered, with respect to those shares, the "stockholder of record."
-These proxy materials have been sent directly to you by Intevac, and we will have a list of all such stockholders at the meeting site.
+These proxy materials have been sent directly to you by Intevac, and we will have a list of all such stockholders accessible during the meeting on the meeting site.